 While there should be a plentiful supply of pharmacy technician jobs, the Bureau of Labor Statistics says that employers prefer to hire those with formal training and certification.
 This is because pharmacists in both retail locations and hospitals are often simply too busy to provide on-the-job training.
 Pharmacy technician training can often be completed in under a year.
-A typical pharmacy technician education program will consist of classroom and laboratory work in areas such as pharmaceutical techniques, medical and pharmaceutical terminology, pharmaceutical calculations, pharmacy recordkeeping, and pharmacy law and ethics.
-Training programs will often include internships in actual pharmacies.
-Depending on the particular program, students will receive a diploma, certificate, or an associate's degree.
-Pharmacy technicians must be recertified every two years.
+A typical pharmacy technician education program often consists of classroom and laboratory work in areas such as pharmaceutical techniques, medical and pharmaceutical terminology, pharmaceutical calculations, pharmacy recordkeeping, and pharmacy law and ethics.
+Training programs often include internships in actual pharmacies.
+Depending on the particular program, students can receive a diploma, certificate, or an associate's degree.
+Pharmacy technicians should be recertified every two years.

 Salary for a pharmacy technician in Nevada typically starts at about $26,700 and grows to around $32,000 after a few years of experience.
 Because of the great demand for these professionals, hours are often very flexible and accommodating, for both full- and part-time workers.
 So get started today, and look into pharmacy technician programs in the Silver State!